 A warm welcome to Cruise Truth, the internet’s first ad-free and sales hype-free consumer travel site for adults who are seriously considering sailing on one of the world’s Top Ten rated cruise lines.
 Our site has been created by a dedicated team of the world’s leading luxury cruise consultants and travel editors.
 It is good to have you here and we’d like to begin by making a few promises:

 - We will never talk down to you or insult your intelligence.
-This is a site for adults who do not need advertising hype, phony “user reviews” or PR double-speak.
+This is a site for educated consumers who do not need advertising hype, phony “user reviews” or PR double-speak.
 We will explain how pricing of cruises really works – but we won’t quote phony lead-in pricing for cabins no one would actually want.
 In fact, you can’t buy anything on this site.

 - This is the only luxury cruise review site that does not accept paid advertising from the companies we are reviewing.
 We do not accept promotional fees from any cruise line.
 This site is ad-free and always will be.

 - We use only the industry’s most respected professional sources within the United States and abroad.
 Unknown “users” will never be quoted.
 The bulk of our material is sourced from leading industry reports, highly detailed inspection reports by cruise industry professionals, and from the most respected travel industry journalists.
 Our evaluations are never based on popularity polls or self-appointed “critics”.
 Our dedicated corps of Certified Ship Inspectors (CSI’S) is uniquely qualified to bring their wealth of luxury cruise experience to inspection reports that are designed to be truthful in all ways.
 Every member of our Inspection Team has sailed multiple luxury cruise products and has been trained by our staff using sophisticated evaluation procedures.